-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Planning and Conducting Feedback mechanisms maintain a living system's internal conditions Stability and Change: within certain limits and mediate behaviors, allowing it to remain Feedback (negative or Investigations: Plan and conduct an alive and functional even as external conditions change within some positive) can stabilize or investigation individually and range.
-Outside that range (e.g., at too high or low external destabilize a system. collaboratively to produce data temperature, with too little food or water available) the organism to serve as the basis for cannot survive. evidence.

-B.LS1.4 Use a model to illustrate the role of cellular division (mitosis) and differentiation in producing and maintaining complex organisms.
+Disciplinary Core Ideas Crosscutting Concepts Planning and Conducting Investigations: Plan and conduct an investigation individually and collaboratively to produce data to serve as the basis for evidence. • Feedback mechanisms maintain a living system's internal conditions within certain limits and mediate behaviors, allowing it to remain alive and functional even as external conditions change within some range.
+Outside that range (e.g., at too high or low external temperature, with too little food or water available) the organism cannot survive.
+Stability and Change: Feedback (negative or positive) can stabilize or destabilize a system.
+B.LS1.4 Use a model to illustrate the role of c ellular division (mitosis) and differentiation in producing and maintaining com plex organisms.
 Clarification Statement: Emphasis is not on the details of each phase of mitosis but on the conceptual understanding that mitosis produces genetically identical cells via DNA replication and cell division and that immature cells may become specialized through differentiation.
 Assessment Boundary: Assessment does not include specific gene control mechanisms or rote memorization of the steps of mitosis.

-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Developing and Using Models: Develop, revise, and/or use a model based on evidence to illustrate and/or predict the relationships between systems or between components of a system. • In multicellular organisms, individual cells grow and then divide via a process called mitosis, thereby allowing the organism to grow.
-The organism begins as a single cell (fertilized egg) that divides successively to produce many cells, with each parent cell passing identical genetic material (two variants of each chromosome pair) to both daughter cells.
-Cellular division and differentiation produce and maintain a complex organism, composed of systems of tissues and organs that work together to meet the needs of the whole organism.
-Models (e.g., physical, mathematical, computer) can be used to simulate systems and interactions, including energy, matter,
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts